MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-staged-data-analytics.md

 ### Storage Blob  Data archiving

 This storage account will house two containers.
-These containers are one blob used to hold archive data, and a queue used for the processing of data assigned for main office distribution.
+These containers consist of one blob used to hold archive data and a queue used for the processing of data assigned for main office distribution.

 Use the steps and settings outlined above to create another storage account and blob container as our archive storage.